 During our stay, the suite was our own private oasis.
 After dusty, energy-sapping game drives, we enjoyed coming back to our suite and lounging on the big, plush bed and taking bubble baths in the claw foot bathtub.

 Not all lodges include air conditioning in an effort to connect guests with nature.
 We, however, wholeheartedly approve of the modern convenience.

 Nobody told us that safaris would be so tiring, but it makes sense considering the crack-of-dawn wake-up calls and twice daily game drives that interactively engage all five senses.
 Not only did we sleep well in our luxury hotel room, but we also lounged well there.

 Food Connected with Nature

-The accomplished Chef and his team use the finest ingredients to prepare food that delighted us starting with the chickpea fritters served with tomato chutney that we inhaled during our first lunch to the lemon meringue tarts that we savored during high tea.
+The accomplished Chef and his team used the finest ingredients to prepare food that delighted us starting with the chickpea fritters served with tomato chutney that we inhaled during our first lunch to the lemon meringue tarts that we savored during afternoon tea.

 Day time meals skewed toward casual with full breakfasts and a la carte lunches.
 Evenings were more formal with pre-dinner cocktails where guests gathered to drink Gin & Tonics while sharing elephant tales about the day’s game drives.